 Other Maling Road shops sell gifts, antiques, boutique clothing,fine art, china & crystal, books, beauty therapy, and interior design.
 Of course there are more everyday shops too, like the pharmacy, post office, hair salons and grocery shop.

 Notable by their absence were multinationals and big chain stores.
-Apart from IGA and Bakers Delight (both Australian and locally owned) and Browns (11 bakeries across Melbourne), all the shops and eateries in Maling Road are independant one-offs.
+Apart from IGA and Bakers Delight (both Australian and locally owned) and Browns (11 bakeries across Melbourne), all the shops and eateries in Maling Road are independent one-offs.
 This makes the area refreshingly different from the uniformity of the average shopping centre.

-Apart from filling my belly and reassuring me that unique independant shops can still thrive, my visit to Maling Road illustrated something travel has taught me - suburbs aren't necessarily boring.
+Apart from filling my belly and reassuring me that unique independent shops can still thrive, my visit to Maling Road illustrated something travel has taught me - suburbs aren't necessarily boring.
 The local business association describes Maling Road as a "charming shopping village" with a "special ambiance" - and I think they're right.

 By all means visit the well known eating areas - they're usually well known for good reason.
 But don't be afraid to venture into suburbs you might not have heard of - you just don't know what goodies you may find there.